naigggs/gold-price-prediction/README.md

 The analysis reveals that the average price of gold per troy ounce has been steadily increasing over the years.
 This upward trend highlights the growing value of gold as a commodity, reflecting various economic factors and market dynamics influencing its price.

+The data supports a solid, long-term increasing trend for gold prices.
+This is consistent with gold's position as a safety investment, since major price increases occur in reaction to global economic crises and periods of inflation (1970-1980 energy crisis, 2008 financial crisis, 2020 COVID pandemic), and prices declines slightly as the economy stabilizes.

 ## Data Preprocessing

 In the data preprocessing phase, the primary step involved converting the data type of the "Date" column from an object to a float.
 This transformation reformatted the date from the YYYY-MM format to a more suitable YYYY.MM format.
 This adjustment ensures that the dates are in a numerical format, facilitating easier manipulation and analysis during the modeling process.